Kitware/SMQTK-Descriptors/docs/release_notes/pending_release.rst

 CI

-* Add workflow to inherit the smqtk-core publish workflow.
+* Added workflow to inherit the smqtk-core publish workflow.

 Miscellaneous